the-sahilsuman/Ultimate-DevOps-Resources/README.md

 - [DevOps RoadMap](https://hashnode.com/n/90daysofdevops)

 ### Basic
-- Start with the fundamentals of programming, including Python and Bash.
+- Start with the fundamentals of programming, including Python, basics of Linux commands and scripting language- Bash.
 - Understand the basics of operating systems and networking.
 - Learn version control systems, such as Git.
 - Familiarize yourself with automation tools like Ansible and Terraform.